Einere/react-native-word-wrap-text/README.md

 1. line break by parsing `\n` in string

-## 🚨 Requirements
+## Requirements

-This module using lookbehind regular expression, you **must enable hermes**.
+> 🚨 This module using lookbehind regular expression, you **must enable hermes**.
 Hermes makes you using ESnext features.

 Enable hermes like below.

 ```gradle